 The historical figure subcategory at the Smoky Mountain Model Convention in 2019.

-While the audience may not be laser focused on miniature figures or gaming with figures, there’s a lot in common in terms of skills and interests between the two groups.
-If you aren’t able to make it out to a gaming convention or miniature figure show, it seems worth the effort to do a bit of digging to find out if you have a nearby IMPS show or chapter.
+IPMS members may not be laser focused on miniature figures or gaming with figures, but there’s a lot in common in terms of skills and interests between IPMS modelers, and both display and gaming miniature enthusiasts.
+If you aren’t able to make it out to a gaming convention or miniature figure show, it seems worth the effort to do a bit of digging to find out if you have a nearby IPMS show or chapter.
 You might be surprised to find more recognition of and interest in figures that you were expecting – I was!

-If any readers have more experience with the IMPS and any of its chapters and shows, I hope that you will share your thoughts in the comments for others to learn from!
+If any readers have more experience with the IPMS and any of its chapters and shows, I hope that you will share your thoughts in the comments for others to learn from!